 - Winners are invited to attend and be honored at Stories from the Heart, the biannual SCN National Conference.
-Winners also receive a cash prize of $150, a commemorative medallion, gold seals, and a virtual seal for their websites, as well as a free advertising package on SCN's webpages and in its eletters, and a year's membership to SCN.
+Winners also receive a cash prize of $100, a commemorative medallion, gold seals, and a virtual seal for their websites, as well as a free advertising package on SCN's webpages and in its eletters, and a year's membership in SCN.

 Guidelines for 2019